argonne-lcf/Megatron-DeepSpeed/ALCF/notes/cpt.md

 and the more aggressive LR-centric procedure may not be necessary.

 #### Stage 2 to stage 3 (shift to math/code datasets)

-1. You can try the naive approach but it might not work here.
-Then,
+1. You can try the naive approach but it might not work here,
-2. Try the second strategy above i.e mixing from the previous stage 1 training set (the one obtained after mixing) then follow the same steps.
+2. Try the second strategy above i.e mixing from the final dataset used in stage 1 then follow the same steps.
 3. If loss is not recovering, use the buffer.
 Mix from $D_0$, the current dataset $D_2$ and the buffer B. You should try weights 0.05 for D_0, 0.48 for D_1, and 0.47 for B then 0, 0.1, 0.9.
 Some explorations might be needed here.
 Do not forget to add data from D_2 to the buffer for the next training stage
 4. If all fail, do the following
  - take a checkpoint before convergence **i.e before cooldown**